wafna/kotlin-full-stack/db/README.md

 # db

-An ORM for the domain based on `jdbc`.
+The database view for the application.

-The core `Database` class builds on a handful of functions for managing connections, statements, and result sets.
+Uses a mix of generic and custom marshallers.